 The towing capacity for the 2000, 2001 and 2002 Toyota Tundras ranged from 4,750-7,200 lbs.

 There was not a huge difference in capacity numbers when it came to manual vs automatic transmission models, like I see with some other model years though.
 Again, the 2UZ-FE engines produced more power than the 5VZ-FE engines and had better overall weight ratings.

 The 2002-2000 charts were identical so I just used the 2002 images I found in the owner's manuals below for all three model years.

 Some of the charts have figures that state a larger overall capacity when a tow package is installed and finding out if your model has one installed is a bit of a challenge.

-Your best bet is to take it in to a dealership to see if they can check whether or not you have a tow package installed.
+At this point, your best bet is to take it in to a dealership to see if they can check whether or not you have a any sort of optional package installed.

 Deciphering Engine Codes: